 - I actively address bias and gaslighting within the medical system - both at large and in my appointments with patients.
 It happens all the time.
 Don't be surprised when I call out total rubbish that past providers have told you.
 Beyond many commonly-recognized realms of discrimination such as racism, misogyny, homophobia, and transphobia, I also seek to identify and address the adverse effects of other types of oppression such as ableism, ageism, anti-fat bias, and healthism* that may be negatively impacting my patients.

 - I am supportive of Health at Every Size® (HAES®) principles.
-I desire to help all my patients improve and understand the reasons behind the health concerns that brought them to me.
+I desire to help all my patients improve their quality of life and I truly seek to understand the reasons behind the health concerns that brought them to me.
 Improving health and quality of life usually has nothing to do with a scale.

-- I would like to help you feel better, and get out there and enjoy your life more.
+- I want to help you feel better, and get out there and enjoy your life more.
 That's my bottom line.

-I have included a few photos around my two clinic locations so you can see what they look like ahead of time.
-A few features specifically included for patient comfort are exam beds that go as low as typical seating (no hopping to get up on a high bed!) and seating options available in every room that do not have arms.
+I have included a few photos around my two clinic locations so you familiarize yourself with what the clinic environments look like.
+A few features specifically included for patient comfort are exam beds that go very low (patients who use wheelchairs have no issue transferring when needed), as well as a variety of seating options available at both offices.
+Some seats are soft, some are firm, some are high, some are low, some do not have arms.
+I try to have a comfortable seating option available for everyone.

-Please let us know if you have accessibility needs not specified here.
+Please let us know if you have any accessibility needs not specified here.

 office photo gallery